 \subsection{Feedback control with engineered dissipation}

-Dissipative feedback control not only shows the stability of topological feedback control against noise, but also can be exploited to utilize dissipation as an essential tool for feedback control.
+Dissipative feedback control not only shows the stability of topological feedback control against noise, but it can also be exploited to utilize dissipation as an essential tool for feedback control.
 Such a possibility can be envisaged since recent developments in quantum technologies with atoms, ions, and photons have enabled one to realize engineered dissipation \cite{Mueller12}.
 For example, localized dissipation can be introduced in ultracold atoms, where the strength of dissipation is controlled by laser fields \cite{Barontini13,Corman19,Huang23,Tonielli19,Dolgirev20}.
 Motivated by the possibility of dissipation engineering, we propose a topological feedback control that is enabled by dissipation.

 The setup of feedback control with engineered dissipation is as follows.
-We consider a spinless particle on a 1D lattice, perform projective position measurement on it, and obtain a measurement outcome $m$.
-Then, we let the particle undergo dissipative time evolution under the Lindblad equation \eqref{eq_fb_Lindblad}.
-Here, we assume that the Hamiltonian does not depend on the measurement outcome $m$ and is given by a simple tight-binding model
+We consider a spinless particle on a 1D lattice, perform a projective position measurement on it, and obtain a measurement outcome $m$.
+Next, we let the particle undergo dissipative time evolution under the Lindblad equation \eqref{eq_fb_Lindblad}.
+Here, we assume that the Hamiltonian does not depend on the measurement outcome $m$ and that it is given by a simple tight-binding model

 with $J>0$ being the hopping amplitude.
-The dependence of the conditioned Lindblad equation \eqref{eq_fb_Lindblad} on the measurement outcome is encoded in the Lindblad operator, where engineered disipation is described by
+The dependence of the conditioned Lindblad equation \eqref{eq_fb_Lindblad} on the measurement outcome is encoded in the Lindblad operator, where engineered dissipation is described by

-In other words, we introduce localized dissipation to the left site of the particle [see Fig.~\ref{fig_diss_eng}(a) for a schematic illustration].
-Here we exploit the continuous quantum Zeno effect \cite{Daley14} in the strong-dissipation regime $\gamma_{\mathrm{d}}\gg J$ to suppress the hopping of the particle to the site that is subject to strong dissipation.
-Because of this feedback control of dissipation, hopping of a particle to the right is facilitated and chiral transport is eventually achieved.
+In other words, we introduce localized dissipation to the left side of the particle [see Fig.~\ref{fig_diss_eng}(a) for a schematic illustration].
+Here, we exploit the continuous quantum Zeno effect \cite{Daley14} in the strong-dissipation regime $\gamma_{\mathrm{d}}\gg J$ to suppress the hopping of the particle to the site that is subject to strong dissipation.
+Because of this feedback control of dissipation, hopping of a particle to the right is facilitated, and chiral transport is eventually achieved.